TMLoew/refuel_app/docs/project_overview.md

 | **Safety stock** | A buffer level where we warn before running out. |
 | **Autopilot** | A simple loop that steps through the forecast and proposes when to reorder. |

-Keep this guide updated as you add features.
-If a step feels unclear, rewrite it in your own words until a new contributor could follow it without extra help.
+Update this guide whenever flows or datasets change so new contributors can follow along.